softwaremill/odelay/README.md

 ## usage

 Odelay provides a simple interface producing Delays.
-Delays are to operations as Futures are to values, for given [FiniteDurations][fd].
+Delays are to operations as [Futures][fut] are to values, for given [FiniteDurations][fd].

 ### primitives